-Where Does the Reserve Get its Funding?
+Where does the Affordable Housing Reserve get its Funding?

 Other Reserve Activities